Skip over main navigation

 Where are we now?

-WRC, as in previous years, will be coordinating the CEDAW Shadow Report, a comprehensive look at progress made on all of the articles of the CEDAW Convention.
-And as always, it will be a sector-wide response, gathering all the views and analysis from the women's sector.
-We expected the UK government to publish their report in or after March 2023 and had planned to start consulting women’s organisations across England for the Shadow Report from early February 2023.
+The UK government was expected to publish their report in or after March 2023 and we had planned to start consulting women’s organisations across England for the Shadow Report from early February 2023.

-However, at the end of March, just as we were expecting the government to publish their report, we heard from the Equality and Human Rights Commission that the UN and the Government Equalities Office were now pushing back their timelines as well as now following the UN’s simplified reporting procedure - a more streamlined treaty monitoring process.
+However, at the end of March 2023, just as we were expecting the government to publish their report, we heard that the UN and (what was formerly known as) the Government Equalities Office were pushing back their timelines as well as now following the UN’s simplified reporting procedure - a more streamlined treaty monitoring process.
 The key difference between the two processes is that the state does not submit an initial progress report.
 Instead, the first stage of the process is stakeholders submitting reports to inform the UN’s List of Issues.
-The UK Government therefore no longer submitted a report in March 2023, as they had been due to do.
+The UK Government, therefore, no longer submitted a report in March 2023, as they had been due to do.

 1. Join the mailing list: if your organisation plans to contribute to the CEDAW monitoring process, get on our mailing list for all the recent updates and planning emails.
 Contact [email protected]